Rostov-on-Don: Other facilities

-Other facilities include seven stadiums, a Palace of Sports, a circus, a zoo botanical gardens and parks.
+Other facilities include seven stadiums, a Palace of Sports, a circus, a zoo, botanical gardens and parks.
 Rostov-on-Don hosts the North Caucasian Science Center and research institutes.

 Religion

 The Administration of Rostov and Novocherkassk Eparchy of the Russian Orthodox Church is located in Rostov.
 Other religious facilities in Rostov-on-Don are the Roman Catholic "Church of the Lord's Supper", the Old Believers' temple, a synagogue, a mosque, and the Diamond Way Buddhist Center of the Karma Kagyu Tradition.
 There are also several Armenian and Greek Orthodox churches in the city, with one of the Armenian churches being the oldest standing building in Rostov.
 All of the Armenian churches are in the Nakhichevan-on-Don district of the city.
+Rostov-on-Don is also home to a number of Orthodox churches.

 Russian Orthodox churches

 The temple of the Holy Trinity in Rostov-on-Don is made in the style of ancient Russian architecture; its facade is decorated with bright mosaics, and inside is a majestic altar with paintings.